ansible/awx/docs/prompting.md

    - can accept certain fields, with no user configuration

 When launching manually, certain restrictions apply to the use of credentials
- - if providing any of `credential`, `vault_credential`, and `extra_credentials`
-   this becomes the "legacy" method, and imposes additional restrictions on relaunch, and is mutually exclusive with the use of `credentials` field
+ - if providing deprecated `extra_credentials` this becomes the "legacy" method, and imposes additional restrictions on relaunch, and is mutually exclusive with the use of `credentials` field
  - if providing `credentials`, existing credentials on the job template may only be removed if replaced by another credential of the same type this is so that relaunch will use the up-to-date credential on the template